mallory-jpg/biz/README.md

-# biz
+# Just Business
-A collection of programs for fake businesses :P
+A collection of programs for fake businesses for practice :P